System Design Space

 Hotel booking system

-Public interview at ArchDays 2022: overbooking, inventory model, competition and scaling.
+Public interview at ArchDays 2022: availability calendars, overbooking, and correct reservation flow under contention.

 Related case